emma-ladouceur/conservation/about.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/fieldwork.jpg){: .align-center}

 ## Contact
-[Email me](mailto: emmala@gmail.com) with any feeback about my research or this site, or for potential collaboration.
-Find me on Twitter in the navigation pane on the left.
+You can find all relevant contacts in the side menu on the left!